anson09/talks/Performance-Optimizing/slides.md

 **Not Recommended:**

-- DOM Manipulation (could build Document Fragment, then push to raF)
+- DOM Manipulation (could build Document Fragment, then push to rAF)
 - Add microtask
 - Tasks which could take an unpredictable amount of time
 - Overrun the deadline